gabrielperales/elm-soundcloud-player/README.md

 ## Build a bundle

-You can compile the elm code to javascript jsut running `npm run build`.
+You can compile the elm code to javascript just running `npm run build`.

 ## Contributing